[UPDATED 11 Sep 2019]

 The main thing is to keep your hands free so you would not miss any opportunities for great photos!

-As a solo traveller, it’s good to know your itinerary inside-out.
+2. Plan Ahead As a solo traveller, it's good to know your itinerary inside-out.
 Just like the saying goes, “If you fail to plan, you plan to fail”.
-If you’re a serious photographer, we recommend preparing a “photography plan” before you leave for the trip.
-Plan out what you want to bring for the trip and what shots you’d like to take☺️
+If you're a serious photographer, we recommend preparing a “photography plan” before you leave for the trip.
+Plan out what you want to bring for the trip and what shots you'd like

 3. Invest in Equipment